EMERGENCY MANAGEMENT

 COUNCIL MEETINGS

-Second Tuesday every other month | 2:00 – 4:00 pm | See below in red for location
+Second Tuesday of the Month indicated below | 2:00 – 4:00 pm | Virtual

-FY 2020 Meeting Schedule
+FY 2024 Meeting Schedule:

 MILE HIGH DICE